19 Things to Pack on a Surf Trip to Nicaragua and Costa Rica

-Bring with you all the pairs you’ve got, even purchase some new ones upon arrival.
+Bring with you all the pairs you’ve got, and even purchase some new ones upon entering Costa Rica and Nicaragua.
 There will be very few times that you’ll be living outside of your beach gear.

 It’s cheaper to buy at home and you’ve got more choices.
-Provides SPF protection and will serve as a barrier between you and the board.
+These rovides SPF protection and will serve as a barrier between you and the board.

 3. A Good Sunscreen

 50 SPF water-resistant sunscreen for the beach and zinc paste for surfing.
 Bring double the amount of sunscreen you usually need as your favorite brand may not be available here.
 In general, it is at least double the price.
-Zinc you can purchase at camp, we’ll explain why/how to use it.
+The surf camps in Costa Rica and Nicaragua will have Zinc available along with the instructions on how to use it.